jcaffet/prowler-batch/README.md

 ## Extension

-It is possible to export Prowler's results into csv files and run Athena on into for large investigations.
+It is possible to export Prowler's results into csv files and run Athena on results for large investigations.